Make it count with the Hawaiian Channel Swimming Association

 After Kaiwi Channel was added to Oceans Seven a few changes occurred.
 Channel swimmer Linda Kaiser graciously began assisting Kaiwi Channel swimmers with boat captain and crew introductions back in 2011.
 During this phase, swimmers continued to work directly with captains and crew who ratified swims by ensuring that HCSA rules were strictly followed and by transmitting certifications to HCSA.
 A few local captains also began advertising their services directly to swimmers.
 Ratifications were shared among captains and HCSA.

 The Kaiwi Channel Association (KCA) was later formed in 2013.
 This fee-for-service organization, originally run by Jeff Koslovich and Steve Haumschild, provided swimmers one-stop shopping for coordination of swim windows, logistics, crew, captain, and swim ratification for a fee independent of boat captain and crew costs.
-KCA has collected fees and ratified many swims to date and in January 2024 was acquired by the Kaiwi Crossings Association headed by Bill Goding.
+KCA has collected fees and ratified a handful of swims to date and in January 2024 was acquired by the Kaiwi Crossings Association headed by Bill Goding.
 Since 2013, successful swims were listed on HCSA and KCA websites regardless of sponsorship for the purpose of accuracy and completeness.
 A clear majority of these swims occurred with swimmers contacting pilots directly, the pilots and crew observing the swims, and the data then shared with these associations for the purpose of recording.
-An example of this mechanism of how swimmers can reach out directly to captains can be found at:

 In 2020 Steven Minaglia, creator of the ʻAu I Nā Mokupuni ʻEkolu Maui Nui Swim organized and successfully completed a Molokaʻi Channel crossing that earned ratification from the HCSA.
 In 2024 he finally announced that Maui Nui Swim has been selectively and officially organizing Molokaʻi (Kaiwi) Channel crosses since 2018 after supporting the 2018 crossings of Joe and John Zemaitis and the 2024 crossings of Petar Stoychev (BUL) and Andreas Waschburger (GER).
-Through Maui Nui Swim he has personally organized over 130 Hawaiian Channel swim crossings for over 45 open water and channel swimmers.
+Through Maui Nui Swim he has personally organized 178 Hawaiian Channel swim crossings for 53 open water and channel swimmers.

 In 2025, successful Molokaʻi Channel swim crossings may continue to be observed by pilots and crew and posted on the HCSA and KSA websites and this data can be shared with outside associations by request.
 Swimmers have the option of reaching out directly to pilots and crews for conducting their swims or using local channel associations such as Maui Nui Swim.